w3c/wot/testfest/2018-12-online/README.md

 ## Testing Criteria
 For a discussion of testing criteria, including a definition of "implementation", please see https://github.com/w3c/wot/blob/master/testing/criteria.md.

-In summary, an "implementation" is not a device, but a distinct codebase.
+To summarize, an "implementation" is not a device, but a distinct codebase.

 ## Participant Tasks
 For the Test Fest,